 - If the import needs to prompt for login credentials, we now depend on a check box to specify "prompt for all credentials" or "all devices use the Local System account".

 - Actions are now created regardless of whether the device exists on the system.
 It's easier to add a device than to recreate all the other settings for an action.
-We do warn you when this happens, though it should not cause a problem since RPM can already handle missing devices when jobs are printed.
+We do warn you when this happens, though it should not cause a problem since RPM can already handle missing devices when printing jobs.

 - Error lists are now text areas, so you can note for yourself what needs to be fixed.

 - the insert file transform was limiting print jobs to 131K at most.
-This is fixed.
+The transform will now handle files of any size.

 - RPM Elite recognizes a license with "unlimited devices" correctly.